YipinXiong/Notes-For-FrontEnd/Notes of React.md

+## Think in React

+Now that you have your component hierarchy, it’s time to implement your app.
+The easiest way is to build a version that takes your data model and renders the UI but has no interactivity.
+It’s best to decouple these processes because building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.
+We’ll see why.

+To build a static version of your app that renders your data model, you’ll want to build components that reuse other components and pass data using *props*. *props* are a way of passing data from parent to child.
+If you’re familiar with the concept of *state*, **don’t use state at all** to build this static version.
+State is reserved only for interactivity, that is, data that changes over time.
+Since this is a static version of the app, you don’t need it.

 ## Uncategorized Points

 - Lists and keys: keys used within arrays should be unique among their siblings.
 However, they don't need to be globally unique.
+- In React, data flow is `one-way`, that is, data passed via `props` from parent component to child components.
+Thus, if you want to synchronize two child components under the same parent component, you should 'store' the state in the parent component.
+However, how can we call the `this.setState()` in the parent component if the parameters in `setState` from children?
+In this case, we adopt the strategy propagating the handler functions as `props` which will be consumed in the specific child component.